 - Section 1.
 Chapter 388 of NRS is hereby amended by adding thereto the provisions set forth as sections 2, 3 and 4 of this act. - Sec.
-2. If a teacher, administrator, principal, coach or other staff member knowingly and willfully fails to comply with the provisions of NRS 388.1351, the superintendent of the school district: - 1.
+2. If an administrator, principal or the designee of an administrator or principal of a school knowingly and willfully fails to comply with the provisions of NRS 388.1351, the superintendent of the school district: - 1.
 Shall take disciplinary action against the employee by written admonishment, demotion, suspension, dismissal or refusal to reemploy; and - 2.
 If the employee is the holder of a license issued pursuant to chapter 391 of NRS, may recommend to the board of trustees of the school district that the board submit a recommendation to the State Board for the suspension or revocation of the license. - Sec.
 3. 1.
-The Legislature hereby declares that the members of a board of trustees and all administrators and teachers of a school district have an affirmative duty to create and provide a safe and respectful learning environment for all pupils that is free of bullving and cyber-bullving.
+The Legislature hereby declares that the members of a board of trustees and all administrators and teachers of a school district have a duty to create and provide a safe and respectful learning environment for all pupils that is free of bullying and cyber-bullying.